gfahrni/Simple-Image-Grader/README.md

 ## Usage

-Run the app with:
+Run the app:

 ```bash
 python main.py
 ```

-- Ensure an `images/` folder exists with patient images named like `001_p1.png`, `001_p2.png`, etc.
+- Ensure the `data/images/` folder exists with patient images named like `001_p1.png`, `001_p2.png`, etc.
-- The first run will create a `results.xlsx` Excel file to store grading results.
+- The first run will create a `results.xlsx` in `data/` to store grading results.
-- Use the toggle buttons or keyboard shortcuts to grade images.
+- Use toggle buttons or keyboard shortcuts to grade images.
-- Use the "Validate" button (or Space key) to save results and move to the next patient.
+- Press "Validate" (or Space) to save and move to the next patient.
-- Backups of Excel data are automatically created if data for a patient is overwritten.
+- Backups of Excel data are automatically created if overwriting a patient row.

 ---